My go-to when I need to build my immunity and after coming off my viral illness -its a daily dose for me right now!

 Chyawanprash is a rasayana that works on all tissues, or dhatus, of the body – Rasa (blood plasma), rakta (blood), mamsa (muscle), meda (adipose), asthi (bone), majja (bone marrow), and shukra (reproductive).
 In this way, it helps to strengthen and tonify all the dhatus and can serve to support reproductive health and energy.

 The linolenic rich fats from the black sesame oil and ghee in Chyawanprash have been shown to have cardio-protective effects on the heart.
 Ghee is a rich source of conjugated linolenic fat (CLA), which has been shown to be protective against arterial plaque and carcinogens.
 As a result, researchers say that ghee may be helpful in the fight against cardiovascular disease.
 In addition, an article published in the journal Phytotherapy Research revealed amla berry to have protective benefits against the oxidative damage from stroke and vascular disease.

 Where to Get Authentic Chyawanprash?

 I particularly like Lotus Blooming Herbs, and I am taking my chyawanprash daily to recuperate from my viral illness.
 What I like about their chyawanprash is they make it according to the traditional science and methods of Ayurveda, incorporating only the purest and meticulously sourced ingredients.
 It takes a full 21 days to make one batch of Lotus Blooming Herbs Chyawanprash, as each ingredient is added at the optimal time of the moon cycle for maximum potency.

 Want more immune building recipes?
-Take a look at my meal plan – packed full of recipes right for your dosha and right for the season.
+Take a look at my meal plan and start with a 2 week free trial – packed full of recipes right for your dosha and right for the season.